-The term credit is used to describe the quantum of syllabus for various programmes in terms and hours of study.
-It indicates differential weightage given according to the contents and duration of the courses in the curriculum design.
+The term credit is used to describe the quantum of syllabus for various programmes in terms of hours of study.
+It indicates differential weightage given according to the contents and duration of the courses in the Curriculum design.

-The minimum credit requirement for a two year master's Programme shall be 90.
+The minimum credit requirement for a two years Master's Programme shall be 90.

-In the faculty of science there will be 54 credits of core courses and 18 credits for elective courses.
+In the faculty of Science there will be 54 credits of core courses and 18 credits, for elective courses.
 In other faculties, there will be 72 credits for core courses and 18 credits for elective courses.

 Courses

-Each course may consist of lectures / Tutorials / Laboratory work / Seminar / Project work /
+Each course may consist of lectures/tutorials/Laboratory work/Seminar/project work/practical training/Report/Viva-Voce etc.

-Practical training / Report / Viva -voce etc.

-Course Weight
+Course weight

 Core and elective course may carry different weights.
-For example, a course carrying one credit for lectures, will have instruction of one period per week during the semester, if there hours of lecture is necessary in each week for that course then 3 credits will be the weightage.
-Thus, normally, in each of the courses, credits will be assigned on the basis of the lectures / tutorials / laboratory work and other form of learning in a 15 week schedule:
+For example a course carrying one credit, for Lectures, will have instruction of one period per week during the semester, if three hours of lecture is necessary in each week for that course then 3 credits will be assigned on the basis of the Lectures / Tutorials / Laboratory work and other form of learning in a 15 week schedule.

-- i.
-One credit for each lecture period per week - ii.
-One credit for each tutorial per week. - iii.
-One credit for every three periods of laboratory or practical work per week. - iv.
-One credit for 3 contact hours of project work in a week. - v.
-One credit for every two periods of seminar. - vi.
-Six credits for project work/dissertation.
+- i) One credit for each lecture period per week. - ii) One credit for each tutorial per week - iii) One credit for every three periods of laboratory or practical work per week. - iv) One credit for 3 contact hours of project work in a week. - v) One credit for every two periods of seminar - vi) Six credits for project work distribution.

-Eligibility for admission
+Eligibility for Admission

-A candidate who has passed the Bachelor's Degree in any subject including the professional courses of this university or an examination of any other university accepted by the syndicate as equivalent there to.
+A candidate who has passed the Bachelor's degree in any subject including the professional courses of this University or an examination of any other university accepted by the syndicate as equivalent there to.